 If you’re going to be passing a lot of data around via JSON anyway,

-mechanism.
-Since the DBM database keys and values must be strings,
+another persistence mechanism.
+Since the DBM database keys and values

-local file, and all access is from within the same process, so there is
+a local file, and all access is from within the same process, so there

 well suited for embedding in desktop applications or development

 versions of web apps.

 All access to the database is through the Python DBI 2.0 API, by default, as no object relational mapper (ORM) is included.
 The most popular general purpose ORM is SQLAlchemy, but others such as Django’s native ORM layer also support SQLite.
 SQLAlchemy is easy to install and set up, but if your objects aren’t very complicated and you are worried about overhead, you may want to use the DBI interface directly.